Panfilo Lacson: Anti-pork advocacy

+On March 11, 2003, Lacson delivered a privilege speech titled "Living Without Pork," where he began his crusade to abolish the pork barrel system.
+He pointed out that the pork barrel, no matter its name (Countrywide Development Fund or Priority Development Assistance Fund), is nothing but a “fund of compulsive corruption,” where even infrastructure billboards are overpriced, and legislators who allocate funds for medicines and school supplies get even larger kickbacks.
+However, even after the Supreme Court declared the pork barrel unconstitutional in 2013, Lacson noted it is still very much alive.

 In late 2016, Lacson discovered and moved to take out some P8.3 billion in "pork-like" insertions made by the House of Representatives.
 Lacson noted that House members were allowed to identify P80 million worth of projects before the submission of the 2017 National Expenditure Program to Congress for deliberations – the pork barrel system already declared unconstitutional by the Supreme Court.
 This prompted the Senate to realign P8.3 billion in the proposed 2017 national budget to cover tuition of students in state colleges and universities.

 For the 2019 budget, Lacson raised questions about the post-ratification tweaks made by the House leadership to the spending bill, saying that this would violate the 1987 Constitution's Art.
 VI, Sec.
 26, Paragraph 2: "Upon the last reading of a bill, no amendment thereto SHALL be allowed."
 He also noted P72.319 billion was slashed from the DPWH's MFO 1 and 2, which covers the Duterte administration's "Build Build Build" program.
 The projects under the MFO (Major Final Output) had already been planned and vetted.

 Meanwhile, in the proposed 2020 budget, Lacson cited information from some House members regarding a plan to give each district P700 million, and each of 22 deputy Speakers P1.5 billion.
 The plan was eventually scrapped.
 Lacson's revelations prompted some House members to demand an apology from Lacson, but Lacson said there is nothing to apologize for, as he is guarding the budget.
 House members demanded that he named his sources, but Lacson refused, saying that he gets more information because he protects his sources.
 Lacson said that such complaints will not distract him from scrutinizing the 2020 budget bill.